|Call Us||(888) 299-7515||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Return to London in the late afternoon for dinner and the remainder of the evening at your leisure.

-Day 3 – Chastleton House, Bampton & Oxford
+Day 3 – Basildon Park, Bampton & Oxford

 Later depart for Bampton, a village and civil parish in Oxfordshire.
 But Bampton is not just any village!
 It’s where most of Downton Abbey’s outdoor scenes are filmed.
 Bampton was singled out as the ideal location for Downton due to its proximity to London and the fact that it is so well-preserved.
 Fans will surely recognize Crawley’s house exterior, St. Mary’s Church and the Library, which serves as the entrance to the cottage hospital.